 “Official” film imports began to appear in Soviet theaters in the second half of the 1940s, and their selection was based on several factors.
 Initially, the goal was simply to provide the exhausted, war-torn nation with some kind of entertainment.
 Some film reels were captured by the Soviet army in Germany as war trophies (among them — Tarzan and Mutiny on the Bounty).
 Some films were shown as part of goodwill towards the Allies.
 Sun Valley Serenade was the flagship of the latter and changed Soviet society in the most unexpected way.

 Naturally, this created a rift between them and the rest of the monolithic Soviet society.
-In the frigid post-war Stalinist Russia, where all non-conformity bordered on criminality, stilyagi were attacked in the press, arrested, expelled from schools, even had their hair forcibly cut off.
-Russian expressions of the time (“There is just one step between a saxophone and a jackknife” and “Today you play jazz, tomorrow you’ll sell your Motherland”) illustrate this time period perfectly.
+In the frigid post-war Stalinist Russia, where all non-conformity bordered on criminality, stilyagi were attacked in the press and in the streets, arrested, expelled from schools, even had their hair forcibly cut off.
+Russian expressions of the time (“There is just one step between a saxophone and a jackknife” and “Today you play jazz, tomorrow you’ll sell your Motherland”) illustrate this era perfectly.
 Stilyagi disappeared by the early 1960s but Soviet love for jazz remained for another twenty years.
 On the scale of cultural earthquakes, Sun Valley Serenade is somewhere in the 7-8 range.

 The main source of translations was the literary magazine Inostrannaya Literatura (“Foreign Literature”).
 It was created in 1955 with a specific purpose of providing Soviet readers with officially approved translated works of literature.
 Needless to say, this magazine became a highly sought-after commodity; the demand far exceeding the supply.
 Western classics like Catcher in the Rye, To Kill a Mockingbird, and One Hundred Years of Solitude first appeared in Inostrannaya Literatura.
 Catcher, in excellent translation of the aforementioned Mrs. Rait-Kovaleva, became a smash hit, comparable to (but probably not surpassing) its success in the United States.
 As another Russian bard Timur Shaov sings, “And Holden Caulfield was our friend, our comrade, and our brother.”